-This publication summarizes Wisconsin’s labor standards requirements that were in affect at the time this pamphlet was published.
+This page summarizes Wisconsin’s labor standards requirements that were in effect at the time this was published.
 Requirements may change due to changes in state laws or rules, or as a result of judicial or administrative interpretations.
-The Equal Rights Division can explain any changes, which may have occurred since this pamphlet was printed.
+The Equal Rights Division can explain any changes.

 Subjects are listed below in alphabetical order.

 Business Closing Law